choria-io/website/docs/content/deployment/requirements/_index.md

 ### Required

   * You must use Puppet 6 deployed using the Puppet Inc AIO packages - the one called _puppet-agent_.
-  * You must be using a Puppet Master based setup, typically using _puppetserver_
+  * You must be using a Puppet Server based setup, typically using _puppetserver_
-  * You need to run middleware, Choria has its own Choria Broker that supports RedHat 5, 6, 7, Debian Stretch and Ubuntu Xenial or Bionic
+  * You need to run middleware, Choria has its own Choria Broker that supports RedHat 7 and 8, Debian and Ubuntu.
   * Your certnames must match your FQDNs - the default
   * You need the [choria/choria](https://forge.puppet.com/choria/choria) module and all its dependencies